 Academic City – Jerusalem has quality high education institutes and JDA promotes a venture to: increase the student population from 40,000 to 60,000, expand the link between industry and academia, increase numbers of graduates settling in the city and creating an innovative study experience.

 The Cinema & TV Venture – Works to encourage movie and TV series productions set in Jerusalem, and is also involved in creating added-value and economic leverage for Jerusalem productions.

 The venture has brought about change and today about 20% of movies in Israel are shot in Jerusalem and feature the city as a subject.
 In 2008-2013, the venture invested in producing 40 movies and 13 TV series, and developing more than 60 movies and TV series.

 The Design Center – Set up by JDA to make Jerusalem an attractive focus for designers and design activities stressing economic, cultural and social aspects.
-The Center promotes design activities, assists designers, and conference, exhibition and training course organizers.
+The Center promotes design activities, assists designers, develops design at the Hansen Hospital, and more.